 And how was the sea!
 A perfect day.
 Perfect for windsurfing or kiting because we had been riding for a week with a lot of east wind.
 Waves, rough sea and a lot of current.
 Although from the shore it didn't seem so rough, even in the warm-up we couldn't perceive what was ahead of us.

 After the horn, everyone rushes to the water and to look for a position.
 And of course, taking a lot of sticks along the way.
 Even some who want to make their place by pushing and hitting the ribs (literally).
 But well, that already corresponds to the education of each one, that it seems that some are playing a ADO scholarship.

 Let's go back to the state of the sea... horrible.
 After the first 100 meters on the way to the buoy the waves started to grow, being quite high and exhausting when it comes to surfing them.
 The pictures don't do any justice.

-	The plan for that race was to get to the first buoy at a good pace to try to avoid crowding the turn.
-I didn't think much about how the water was and didn't change the plan.
-Having to overcome the big waves and the complicated navigation maybe I got out too tight.
-Between that and trying to protect myself from the punches in the ribs of some "cinnamon tree" I got to the turn maybe too forced, although I managed to pass without too much stress.
+The plan for that race was to get to the first buoy at a good pace to try to avoid the crowds of competitors in the turn.
+I didn't think much about what the water was like and didn't change the plan.
+Having to overcome the significant waves and the tricky navigation I may have gone out pushing too hard.
+Between that and trying to protect myself from the punches in the ribs of some "canelo" I arrived at the turn perhaps too forced, although I managed to pass without much stress.

 After that first buoy things got better, especially since I didn't have to swim against the waves.
 In my plan I planned to slow down a bit and try not to get too lost in the search for the second buoy.
 It wasn't easy because with the undertow there was no visibility at all, and you could only see the feet in front of you if you were totally stuck.
 And not because you saw them, but because you found the bubbles that meant that you had feet in front of you... or a tuna, to be precise.